swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/DocumentationContextGroup.md

 let context = try DocumentationContext(dataProvider: workspace)
 ```

-During initialization the context will inspect the available bundles in the workspace and load any symbol graph files and markup files.
+During initialization the context will inspect the available catalogs in the workspace and load any symbol graph files and markup files.

 ### Accessing Documentation